 PHD/EDD Rental PKG – $99.00 (plus tax)

 The Associated Students of Washington State University Tri-Cities (ASWSUTC) would like to commend you by reimbursing the regalia rental cost!
-Reimbursement will be granted on a first come first serve basis due to limited funds.
-In order to qualify for reimbursement, you must be an S&A fee paying WSUTC student, and you must be walking at the WSUTC commencement on Saturday, May 6, 2017.
+Due to limited funds, reimbursement will be granted on a first-come, first-serve basis and is not guaranteed.
+In order to qualify for reimbursement, you must be an S&A fee paying WSUTC student, and you must be walking at the WSUTC commencement on Saturday, May 5, 2018.

 The 2018 Reimbursement form can be downloaded here.